-88. CD20 is a small district centered in San Antonio, strategically drawn to cover many of the most Latino portions of Bexar County, while excluding precincts-like those covering Lackland Air Force Base-that are less Latino.
-The result is a district with a voting-eligible population that is 69.94 percent Latino, an increase of four percentage points from the prior enacted map.
-By packing Latino voters into CD20, Senate Bill 6 dilutes the votes of its Latino residents, and it reduces the ability of Latino voters in neighboring districts, including Plaintiffs Orlando Flores, Rosalinda Ramos Abuabara, and Mary Uribe in CD23, to elect their candidates of choice.
+- 118. CD20 is a small district centered in San Antonio, strategically drawn to cover many of the most Latino portions of Bexar County, while excluding precincts-like those covering Lackland Air Force Base-that are less Latino.
+The result is a district with a voting-eligible population that is 69.94 percent Latino, an increase of four percentage points from the prior enacted map. - 119.
+None of the Plaintiffs live in Enacted CD20.
+But Plaintiffs Ana Ramón and Mary Uribe live in Enacted CD21, immediately north of Enacted CD20.
+As explained in the next section, white bloc voting in Enacted CD21 prevents Latino voters in that district, including Plaintiffs Ramón and Uribe, from electing their candidates of choice. - 120.
+Under Plaintiffs' demonstration maps, Proposed CD20 would include the following areas, including the residences of Plaintiffs Ramón and Uribe: